|Year of Entry||2014|

 Course Tutoring Scheme

 Student learning is always the Department's top priority, facilitated by the Course Tutoring Scheme, which is a well-received initiative that was introduced in 2010/11.
-The scheme is designed to nurture good learning skills in our students, particularly during their first year.
-Outstanding senior students are assigned as Student Tutors and participate in tutorial classes and guide students through the course content during and outside tutorial hours.
-The scheme not only enhances students' understanding of course content, but also creates a positive learning atmosphere among peers.
+The scheme is designed to nurture good learning skills in our students, particularly during their first year with EE.
+Outstanding senior students are assigned as Student Tutors, who participate in tutorial classes and guide students through the course content during and outside tutorial hours.
+The Scheme not only enhances students' understanding of course content, but also creates a positive learning atmosphere among peers.

 Each year, some 70 scholarships worth over HK$900,000 are awarded to students in the Department of Electronic Engineering.